CLARIAH/COW/docs/index.rst

 Compared to the CSVW specification, the converters have a number of limitations and extra features.
 These are:

-1. COW *does not* perform any schema checking, and ignore any and all parts of the `CSVW Specification <https://www.w3.org/ns/csvw>`_ that are not directly needed for the RDF conversion.
+1. COW *does not* perform any schema checking, and ignores any and all parts of the `CSVW Specification <https://www.w3.org/ns/csvw>`_ that are not directly needed for the RDF conversion.

 2. COW extends the CSVW specification in several ways: